-Imagine the following.
+Imagine the following scenario around ecommerce videos.
 It’s spring.
 You’ve decided to take on a new sport and give hiking a try.
 You’re looking to buy new sports gear for your soon-to-be favorite pastime, but you know little about the kind of sport shoes, jacket, or tracking device you’ll need.

 You go online and start researching.
 You look into online stores specializing in this type of gear and discover new brands.
 You read the product description details and look at the photos, but then decide to visit YouTube to check and see how these products perform in real life and what other hiking aficionados say about the brands, shoes, and gadgets.